sumn2u/learn-javascript/en/interview-questions/intermediate-level.md

 Deleting a cookie is much easier than creating or reading a cookie, you just need to set the expires = “past time” and make sure one thing defines the right cookie path unless few will not allow you to delete the cookie.

+## 4. Switch statement

+### 4.1.
+What is a switch statement in JavaScript?

+**Answer:**

+A switch statement in JavaScript is a control flow statement that evaluates an expression and executes a specific block of code based on the matched case.

+### 4.2.
+What are the advantages of employing a Switch statement?

+**Answer:**

+A switch statement can replace multiple checks, and it is more descriptive and easier to read.
+Switch statements improve code readability, provide better performance, simplify complex conditionals, enhance maintainability, and support cleaner syntax.

+### 4.3.
+Is the order of case statements important in a switch statement?

+**Answer:**

+The order of case statements is important in a switch statement, especially when employing fall-through behavior.
+Cases are evaluated sequentially, so a matching case found earlier will prevent subsequent cases from being tested, affecting execution and performance.

+## 5. Arrow Functions

+### 5.1.
+What is the definition of an arrow function?

+**Answer:**

+An arrow function is a concise syntax for defining anonymous functions in JavaScript, using the arrow notation.
+It offers shorter syntax, lexical scoping of "this", and can't be used as a constructor.

+### 5.2.
+How do arrow functions differ from function expressions?

+**Answer:**

+Arrow functions provide a shorter syntax, don't have their own this, arguments, super, or new.target, and can't be used as constructors, unlike function expressions.

+### 5.3.
+What does lexical 'this' binding mean in arrow functions?

+**Answer:**

+"Lexical this" binding in arrow functions means they don't create their own 'this' context; instead, they inherit 'this' from their surrounding, enclosing scope, reducing common 'this'-related issues.

+### 5.4.
+What are the advantages of using arrow functions?

+**Answer:**

+The advantages of using arrow functions in JavaScript include shorter syntax, implicit return, and lexical ‘this’ binding.

+### 5.5.
+What are the common use cases for arrow functions?

+**Answer:**

+Arrow functions are commonly used for Object methods, event listeners, callbacks, and other functions that require shorter, more concise syntax.